 I love helping clients identify and engage the right stakeholders, including providing strategic overviews of the engagement process, and design and facilitation of individual workshops.
+There's a video introducing some tools here.
 I also help backbone or convening organisations do their job better, learning about the six characteristic challenges of collaboration and how to move beyond them.

 This well-known high-street name was developing its sustainability reporting, and wanted to find out which aspects of its sustainability impacts were of most interest to key stakeholders.
 But the business was considered so toxic by many stakeholders that it wasn't possible to bring them together for consultation workshops.
 Instead, detailed one-to-one interviews were carried out to identify the most important KPIs and qualitative insights helped the client team to develop its recommendation.